Blog

 IP/IK

-Learn how IP and IK ratings define dust, water, and impact resistance in lighting fixtures for architectural, hospitality, and aviation projects.
+Learn how IP and IK ratings define dust, water, and impact resistance in lighting fixturesand why they matter in architectural, hospitality, aviation, and smart home projects.

 Posted at